Secular spirituality: Meditation

-Taoism is regarded by many as a secular philosophy, when it arrived in India it branched out and was soon Indianized and mystified, giving religious explanations for the meditation practices.
+Buddhism is regarded by many as a secular philosophy, when it arrived in India it branched out and was soon Indianized and mystified, giving religious explanations for the meditation practices.
 Meditation is considered a "spiritual alternative" to conventional values and goals, such as those found in traditional Western religions.
 Mindfulness-based stress reduction, while traditionally linked to the Buddhist understanding of Samadhi, has become medicalized in the secular aim of reducing illness, rather than the traditional Buddhist goal of liberation from the suffering that occurs in worldly experiences.
 As such, this medicalized, secularized version of meditation has been allowed into secular institutions within Western society, such as hospitals and schools.
 Research done at Bowling Green State University has shown that mindfulness practitioners who identify as spiritual, as opposed to non-spiritual, benefit more fully from mindfulness practice, and more significantly decreasing their anxiety, increasing the positivity of their moods and increasing their ability to tolerate pain.
-The Dalai Lama has promoted global exportation of meditation as a "human practice," rather than strictly religious.
+The Dalai Lama has promoted global exportation of meditation as a "human practice", rather than strictly religious.
 As such, the secular nature of meditation "for the goal of universal human benefit" is emphasized, allowing for secular, spiritual but non-religious participation.
 An additional human benefit occurring as a result of meditative practice is a sense of community between practitioners.
 While meditation is entirely individual, it also relies on and creates social connection, building community through shared spirituality despite secular contexts.